wahlfeld/sunkenland-on-aws/README.md

 The server logic around backups is as follows:

-1. Check if world files exist locally and if so start the server using those
+1. Check if world exists locally and if so start the server using that
-2. If no files exist, try to fetch from backup store and use those
+2. If no world exists, try to fetch from backup store and use that
-3. If no backup files exist, create a new world and start the server
+3. If no backup world exists...?
+(TODO: Investigate way to automatically create new world)
 4. Five minutes after the server has started perform a backup
 5. Perform backups every hour after boot